talpor/talpor-dev-handbook/docs/development/methodology/trello.md

 Before every meeting we need to look at what is in Trello and what is the status of every card so we can give a correct information about the project to the client.
-Use trello to write the agenda of the meeting, in this way everybody can see what has happened in the previous meetings in an easy way.
+Use Trello to write the agenda of the meeting, in this way everybody can see what has happened in the previous meetings in an easy way.
 Also write in the agenda those aspects that come out during the meeting, as well as those aspects